-Listed on the following page is the recommended course sequence for the Bachelor of Science in Real-Time Interactive Simulation.
-Please note the following:

-- Students must achieve a grade of "C-" or higher in the core courses to earn credit toward this degree. - Students must receive special permission (\) from their academic advisor to take more than 20 credits in either of their first two semesters.
+Listed on the following page is the recommended course sequence for the Bachelor of Science in Computer Science in Real-Time Interactive Simulation.
+Please note the following: Students must achieve a grade of "C-" or higher in the core courses to earn credit toward this degree.

-Recommended Course Sequence Chart (RTIS)
+Recommended Course Sequence Chart (BSCS)